US health regulators lift pause on J&J vaccine | DW | 23.04.2021

-The lift comes after an expert panel recommended the Johnson & Johnson COVID-19 vaccine be used again in the United States.
-Use of the vaccine had been paused after 15 cases of unusual blood clotting.
+The director of the CDC says use of the Johnson & Johnson vaccine can resume immediately.
+The vaccine's rollout had been paused after 15 cases of unusual blood clotting.

 US health officials on Friday lifted an 11-day pause on Johnson & Johnson coronavirus vaccinations.